Arlodotexe/strix-music/README.md

 No logs are generated and no servers are contacted unless you say so.
 Your data is exclusively put into your hands.

 ## Permanent
-The entire project (docs, website, build process, dependencies, SDK, app, etc) are perpetually preserved in every released binary, and on [IPFS](https://ipfs.io/).
+The entire project (docs, website, build process, dependencies, SDK, app, etc) are perpetually preserved in every released binary and on our website, all hosted on [IPFS](https://ipfs.io/).
+If _anyone_ has these things, you'll be able to access it over IPFS

-If _anyone_ has these things, you'll be able to access it over IPFS, and the code will never break from a server going down.
+The code cannot be taken down or censored, and will never break from a server outage.

 Not even an apocalypse could ruin our hard work.

 ---